 If the reporting party does not want to contact the police about the crime, the CSA should complete a Campus Security Authority Combined Report Form.
 Even if the reporting party does wish to contact the police about the crime, the CSA may complete the form for their records.

 When the form is completed, please forward it as soon as possible to:

-Texas A&M Health Science Center Clery Compliance Office
+Texas A&M Health Sciences Center Clery Compliance Office

 TAMHSC Clery Compliance Office has elected to provide CSA training conducted by Delores Stafford and Associates to help Campus Security Authorities understand the Clery Act and why they have been designated as a CSA.
 What is required of them as CSAs.
 To assist you in better understanding the requirements, definitions and procedures involved with compliance to the Clery Act the Clery Compliance Office is available and will meet with any CSA that may feel they may need assistance.

 Please contact Matt Spees at 979-436-9302 or email@example.com.

 The following are defined by the Jeanne Clery Act as Campus Security Authorities.